Switch from EveryDollar to Spendify

 Spendify’s what-if scenarios take this further.
 Want to see what happens if you increase your monthly payment by $200?
 What if you get a $3,000 tax refund?
 What if you consolidate two cards?
 Each scenario recalculates your debt-free date and total interest instantly.

-Spendify includes automatic bank sync with 13,000+ institutions, debt payoff planning, strategy comparison, what-if scenarios, an AI financial assistant, and unlimited workspaces — all for $79.99/yr.
-That’s $120 less per year, with more debt planning features.
+Spendify includes automatic bank sync with 13,000+ institutions, debt payoff planning, strategy comparison, what-if scenarios, an AI financial assistant, and unlimited workspaces, all for $49.99/yr.
+Compared to EveryDollar Premium ($79.99), you save $30/yr and get more debt-planning tools.
+Compared to the Ramsey+ bundle, you save $150/yr if you don’t need the courses.

 Community vs Features